aligorithm/tapper/README.md

 # tapper

 A mobile game built using the Flutter framework.
-Tested on both Android and iOS.
+Compatible with Android and iOS

 ![App Screenshot 1](/screenshots/screenshot_1.png)

 ![App Screenshot 1](/screenshots/screenshot_2.png)

 ## About